 Question: Can you identify some tools that are helpful for business analysis?

 Explanation: This is an example of an operational question.
 Interviewers ask operational questions to get an idea of how you perform the job for which you are interviewing.
-Operational questions are best answered straightforwardly and concisely.
+Operational questions are best answered with straightforward and concise information.
 The interviewer will follow up if they need additional information.

-Example: “Each business analyst uses different tools, based on their education, experience, and preferences.
-The tools I use include the Microsoft Office Suite and a variety of ERP systems, which vary depending on the organization with which I’m working.
-I spend most of my time with Microsoft Excel and PowerPoint as well as MS project.”
+Example: “Each business analyst uses different tools which are based on their education, experience, and preferences.
+The tools I use include Microsoft Office Suite and a variety of ERP systems which vary depending on the organization with which I’m working.
+I spend most of my time with Microsoft Excel and PowerPoint as well as MS Project.”

 Question: How do you handle situations when a business stakeholder changes the requirements for a project on which you are working?

 Example: “As the saying goes, change is a constant, especially in the role of a business analyst.
 While I try to scope the project completely before I begin working on it, change invariably occurs.
-When this happens, I meet with the project stakeholders to discuss the new parameters to both confirm the changes and appraise the team of changes’ impacts on the project.
-I then publish the notes from the meeting to confirm our agreements in writing so that everybody is on the same page.”
+When this happens, I meet with project stakeholders to discuss the new parameters to both confirm the changes and appraise the team of changes impacting the project.
+I then publish the notes from the meeting to confirm our agreements in writing so everybody is on the same page.”

 Question: How do you know if a benchmark is a good one or appropriate for the organization?

 Example: “Determining if a benchmark is a good one or appropriate for the metric the organization is trying to measure can best be accomplished by applying the “SMART” rule.
 This technique is commonly used when setting organizational or individual goals.
-The criteria include that the benchmark should be Specific, is Measurable, can be a Reasonably attained, relative to the results the organization is trying to achieve, and is Time-based, or has a deadline.”
+The criteria include that the benchmark should be Specific, is Measurable, can be a Reasonably attained relative to the results the organization is trying to achieve, and is Time based (has a deadline).”